The garden is about to explode into bloom, but there is a good chance spring storms will soon batter your lovely flowers.

 The weather may seem especially cold for late Spring, but we are entering a phase that is typical for this time of year.

-“If you can get an extra blanket or some other form of protection on plants before the next cold snap, their damage will be minimized”, says Lifescape Colorado enhancement manager Eric Ball.
-“If you have larger plants that will not fit under a blanket, then it might be a good time to cover them with a plastic sheet until the weather warms up.”
+According to Eric Ball, Lifescape Colorado’s enhancement manager, “if you can get an extra blanket or some other form of protection on plants before the next cold snap, the overall damage will be minimized.”
+Additionally, he notes that “if you have larger plants that will not fit under a blanket, then you can always cover them with a plastic sheet until the weather warms up.”

-When springtime weather rolls around, we are all anxiously awaiting the arrival of warmer temperatures and longer days.
-The optimism for a new season is a great feeling, but it can also lead you to forget the damage that spring weather can bring.
-Spring thunderstorms are notorious for bringing large amounts of hailstones, high winds, and lightning.
-Most homeowners know to bring their plants in at this time of year but may not know how to protect them from hail.
+When spring weather rolls around, we are all anxiously awaiting the arrival of warmer temperatures and longer days.
+The optimism for a new season is a great feeling, but it can also lead you to overlook the damage that spring weather can bring.
+Spring thunderstorms are notorious for bringing large amounts of hailstones, high winds, and lightning to the front range.
+Most Denver homeowners know to bring their plants in at this time of year, but may not know how to protect them from sudden hailstorms.

-If hail is forecasted, place all your potted and hanging plants indoors or cover them to protect them from damage.
+If large hailstones (or really any sized hail) is forecasted, be sure to place all your potted and hanging plants indoors or cover them to protect them from damage caused by hail events.
 Put the hail covers for your plants in place and make sure that they are weighted down and sturdy enough to handle high winds.
 If hail does come through, be sure that you can move your plant containers back outside quickly to allow the earth to cool down, as, after storms, the ground temperature can still be quite hot.

-Experiencing hail damage to your plants?
-If so, remove damaged flowers/leaves and remove any debris.
-To minimize further damage, place a tarp over the remaining plants to keep off excess moisture.
+Experiencing hail damage to your plants and garden design?
+If so, remove damaged flowers and leaves and remove any debris.
+To minimize further damage (that can even easily be caused by smaller hailstones), place a tarp over the remaining plants to keep off excess moisture.
 Be sure to avoid wetting plant stems, making the problem worse.

 With an increased amount of snow on the ground in the spring, it’s very important to keep your landscape healthy by keeping it free from snow and ice.
 Snow can damage your landscape and plants, and ice, as well as freeze, can damage any vegetation that is exposed to the cold, so it’s very important to properly prepare your property for the spring and all it will bring.